Federal Europe: Post-World War II

-Churchill used the term "United States of Europe" in a speech delivered on 19 September 1946 at the University of Zurich, Switzerland.
+Churchill called for a "United States of Europe" in a speech delivered on 19 September 1946 at the University of Zurich, Switzerland.
 In this speech given after the end of the Second World War, Churchill concluded:

 We must build a kind of United States of Europe.
 In this way only will hundreds of millions of toilers be able to regain the simple joys and hopes which make life worth living.